wjassim/WARP-Q/README.md

 Speech coding has been shown to achieve good speech quality using either waveform matching or parametric reconstruction.
 For very low bit rate streams, recently developed generative speech models can reconstruct high quality wideband speech from the bit streams of standard parametric encoders at less than 3 kb/s.
 Generative codecs produce high quality speech based on synthesising speech from a DNN and the parametric input.

 The problem is that the existing objective speech quality models (e.g., ViSQOL, POLQA) cannot be used to accurately evaluate the quality of coded speech from generative models as they penalise based on signal differences not apparent in subjective listening test results.
 Motivated by this observation, we propose the WARP-Q metric, which is robust to low perceptual signal changes introduced by low bit rate neural vocoders.
-An evaluation using waveform matching, parametric and generative neural vocoder based codecs as well as channel and environmental noise shows that WARP-Q has better correlation and codec quality ranking for novel codecs compared to traditional metrics as well as the versatility of capturing other types of degradations, such as additive noise and transmission channel degradations.

 Figure 1 shows illustrates a block diagram of the proposed algorithm.
-Futher details about each processing stage are avaible in [1].

 <p align="center">
     <img src="Resources/WARP_Q_metric.png" width="700">